Baldwinsville Central School District

-Baldwinsville Central School District is a public school district which serves the community of Baldwinsville, New York.
-The superintendent is Jason D. Thomson.
+Baldwinsville Central School District is a public school district serving the Baldwinsville, New York community.
+The superintendent is Dr. Joseph M. DeBarbieri.
 The district office address is 29 East Oneida Street Baldwinsville, NY 13027.
 It consists of 6,036 students in eight schools in this grade span (five K–5 elementary schools, one 6–7 middle school, one 8–9 junior high school, and one 10–12 senior high school).

+The district includes the Village of Baldwinsville and the Radisson, Seneca Knolls, and Village Green census-designated places.
+The district takes most of Lysander and Van Buren towns, as well as a section of Clay Town.